adrianhopebailie/modal-window/explainer.md

     since the current implementations don’t do anything use-case specific from a UX perspective, there’s no product need for this feature yet.
 11. only triggered by user activation.
+12. modal window uses a separate browsing context group, which precludes synchronous DOM access, named access to each others' browsing context, etc.
+13. Only a slim interface with `postMessage()` can be used to communicate between the opener and the modal window.

 ## Existing Web Platform solutions